Xilinx/finn/docs/finn/faq.rst

 =============================================================================

 FINN currently offers End-to-end deployment including the driver for PYNQ supported boards.
-You can have a look into what are the available PYNQ supported boards in (http://www.pynq.io/board.html).
-However, FINN now supports Vivado IP Integrator designs.
+You can have a look into what are the available PYNQ supported boards in the `PYNQ webpage <http://www.pynq.io/board.html>`_ However, FINN now supports Vivado IP Integrator designs.
 The IPs connect using AXI stream (FIFO) in-and-out interfaces.
 This means that it can be integrated into any Xilinx FPGA board.